alitiq/alitiq-py/README.md

 ## Features ✨
 - **Solar Power Plant Management**:
   Manage PV system configurations and retrieve forecasts for your solar power installations.
-- **Demand Forecasting** by alitiq Engine:
+- **Load Forecasting** by alitiq Engine:
-  Fetch and manage energy demand forecasts for heat, gas, and electricity demand.
+  Fetch and manage energy load forecasts for heat, gas, and electricity demand.
 - **Pushing and Retrieving Measurements**:
   Push new measurement data to the API and inspect historical measurement data.
 - **Robust Validation**: